-Shahid Mukhtar Lab is broadly interested in interdisciplinary research projects at the interface of plant network biology, bioinformatics, computational modelling and dynamical interactions between plant hosts and their microbiomes.
+Shahid Mukhtar Lab is broadly interested in interdisciplinary research projects at the interface of network biology, bioinformatics, computational modeling, and dynamic interactions in diverse systems including Arabidopsis, humans, and mice.
 The long-term goal of the Shahid Mukhtar Lab is to understand how macromolecular networks control biological processes and how environmental perturbations in such networks can explain diverse phenotypes.
 The current projects under investigation include:

-In any eukaryotic cell, thousands of genes and their products orchestrate their transcriptional activities to create cellular functions, phenotypic plasticity and organismal fecundity.
-Functional modules embedded within protein–DNA interactions networks execute diverse cellular functions.
+In any eukaryotic cell, thousands of genes and their products orchestrate their transcriptional activities to create cellular functions, phenotypic plasticity, and organismal fecundity.
+Functional modules embedded within protein–DNA interaction networks execute diverse cellular processes.
 The dichotomous (deterministic or stochastic) nature of network modules is beneficial to cells or organisms for adaptation to physiological perturbations, environmental cues, or pathological signals.
-As with any host–pathogen conflict, plants and their pathogens are in an evolutionary “arms race,” in which the host mounts defenses, the pathogen develops new strategies to thwart the defensive mechanisms, which in turn forces the host to adapt.
-Currently, Shahid Mukhtar Lab is developing a platform by integrating existing and novel computational tools and algorithms that can be exploited to predict, model and determine the dynamics of plant immune regulatory networks.
+Currently, Shahid Mukhtar Lab is developing a platform by integrating existing and novel computational tools and algorithms that can be exploited to predict, model, and determine the dynamics of host regulatory networks.

 Plants are hosts to diverse microbial communities that have been shown to contribute to a variety of plant processes such as growth and disease resistance.
-Plant microbiomes may colonize external and internal tissues in both above and below ground environments.
+Plant microbiomes may colonize external and internal tissues in both above and below-ground environments.
 While the relationships between roots and soil microbiota have been extensively studied, little is known about the composition and function of the phyllosphere, or leaf, microbiome.
 The phyllosphere microbiome is much more dynamic than the soil microbiome due to its exposure to rapidly changing environmental factors such as wind, temperature, and moisture.
 Microbiome composition may additionally be affected by the plant genotype and age.
-However, these factors may be utilized to explore how plant-derived compounds such as hormones affect microbial diversity and how the plants may recruit certain species of microbes under different conditions.
-Shahid Mukhtar Lab is conducting a broad scale study of the leaf microbiome in model species.
+However, these factors may be utilized to explore how plant-derived compounds such as hormones affect microbial diversity and how the plants may recruit certain species of microbes under different conditions including cold, heat, drought, etc. Shahid Mukhtar Lab is conducting a broad-scale study of root and leaf microbiomes in model species.